html2rss/html2rss-web/README.md

 Create a monitor of type _Keyword_ with this information and make it aware of your username and password:

 ![A screenshot showing the Keyword Monitor: a name, the instance's URL to /health_check.txt, and an interval.](docs/uptimerobot_monitor.jpg)

+### Application Performance Monitoring using Sentry

+When you specify `SENTRY_DSN` in your environment variables, the application will be setup to use Sentry.

 ## Setup for development